 Wilmington is a somewhat small city located in the state of Illinois.
 With a population of 5,694 people and six constituent neighborhoods, Wilmington is the 309th largest community in Illinois.

-When you are in Wilmington, you'll notice that it is more blue-collar than most other communities in America.
-35.63% of Wilmington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Wilmington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wilmington is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Wilmington who work in office and administrative support (14.71%), management occupations (7.54%), and food service (7.05%).
+There are especially a lot of people living in Wilmington who work in office and administrative support (15.27%), management occupations (8.45%), and food service (7.39%).

+Wilmington is a somewhat ethnically-diverse city.
 The people who call Wilmington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilmington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wilmington include German, English, Italian, and Polish.
+Important ancestries of people in Wilmington include Irish, English, Italian, and Polish.

 The most common language spoken in Wilmington is English.
 Other important languages spoken here include Spanish and Other Asian languages.